grantliunz/studyshare/README.md

-# COMPSCI 732 / SOFTENG 750 project - Team Radiant Raccoons
+# Team Radiant Raccoons
 # StudyShare
 Welcome to StudyShare.
 A forum application that allows students to collaborate together to find the best answers to past exams and tests.
+Built with the MERN stack with Firebase authentication.
 StudyShare allows students to create and post questions from past exams that other students can provide answers to.
 This allows StudyShare to act as a database for present and future students who wish to find student made answers to past exams.

 ## Features
 StudyShare provides its users with multiple features to help make the process of finding, asking and answering questions as easy as possible.